Request your absentee ballot

 - Your completed ballot was received by your city/township clerk.

 Absentee ballots are tabulated publicly just as ballots voted in polling places are, and volunteer observers appointed by both political parties are permitted in absentee counting rooms to make sure all proper procedures are followed.
-The Michigan Democratic Party will have hundreds of volunteer lawyers and other trained observers in absentee counting rooms across the state to monitor the counting process to verify that all valid ballots are counted.
+The Michigan Democratic Party actively recruits volunteer lawyers and other trained observers to work in absentee counting rooms across the state to monitor the counting process to verify that all valid ballots are counted.

 To ensure that your absentee ballot is counted, remember to sign the outside of the return envelope with your official signature.
-And make sure that your ballot is received by your city/township clerk by 8 pm on November 3.
+And make sure that your ballot is received by your city/township clerk by 8 pm on Election Day.
 The #1 reason why absentee ballots are not counted is that they arrive too late.

 Yes!
 Your right to vote for all of the candidates of one party by filling in a single oval or box on the ballot was restored by the passage of Proposal 3 in 2018.
 In the partisan section of the ballot, look for “Straight Party Ticket” and fill in the oval or box for “Democratic Party.”
 Don’t forget to also vote for individual choices in the non-partisan section (judges and proposals), which is not covered by your straight-party vote.